Concealed-Carry Weapons (CCW) Permit Information

 Applicants must successfully complete a firearms training course, per Penal Code 26165.
 Applicants will utilize a Monterey Park Police Department approved Training Provider (See attached list below) and successfully complete the training course.

-New Applicants must complete a training course lasting at least 8 hours but not exceeding 16 hours.
-Renewal applicants must complete a training course lasting at least 4 hours.
+New Applicants must complete a training course lasting at least 16 hours.
+Renewal applicants must complete a training course lasting at least 8 hours.
 The course shall include instruction on firearm safety, firearm handling, shooting technique, and laws regarding the permissible use of a firearm.
-Currently Monterey Park Police Department accepts training certificates from Los Angeles County Authorized training providers.
+Currently Monterey Park Police Department accepts training certificates from Los Angeles County Sheriff's Authorized training providers.
 Please click on the link for a list of all LASD providers:

 All firearms shall be inspected by Range Master Sergeant Yung of the Monterey Park Police Department or his designee, this will ensure that it is safe, operable, and in compliance with CA state and federal regulations.
 Applicants must complete and pass a live fire course with each firearm to be listed on the license.